-Pepper is creating gorgeous, well-fitting bras for AA, A and B cups | CNN Underscored
+These bras are designed to empower those with smaller chests | CNN Underscored

 Finding the right bra, no matter your size, is a journey.
-But when you add the extra hurdle of having a smaller chest, it can be not only difficult, but embarrassing and even humiliating at times.
-Being handed push-up bras at the department store, doubling up on or stuffing bras, or even thinking something’s wrong with your body — just because it’s not being represented in mainstream media?
-All experiences shared by my sister and I — two members of the IBTC.
+But when you add the extra hurdle of having a smaller chest, it can be not only difficult but embarrassing and even humiliating at times.
+Being handed push-up bras at the department store, doubling up on or stuffing bras or even thinking something’s wrong with your body — just because it’s not being represented in mainstream media?
+All experiences shared by my sister and me — two members of the IBTC.

 I think that like many people, I equated finding a comfortable, flattering and well-fitting bra to finding a needle in a haystack.
-My sister prefers to shop around for bras, but is always looking for something that’s more comfortable and flattering to her specific shape.
+My sister prefers to shop around for bras but is always looking for something that’s more comfortable and flattering to her specific shape.

 So when I discovered Pepper, I knew it was something we both had to try out.
 Pepper creates bras specifically designed for those with AA, A and B cups.
 My sister, who is a 32AA, falls on the smaller end of that spectrum, while I, being a 34B, fall on the larger end of the spectrum.
-Both of us also want different things from our bras, so I was curious to see how even with a smaller range of sizes, a brand like Pepper would be able to serve those of us with smaller chests across the board.
+Both of us also want different things from our bras, so I was curious to see how even with a smaller range of sizes a brand like Pepper would be able to serve those of us with smaller chests across the board.

 What makes Pepper special?